khiajohnson/SpiCE-Corpus/docs/transcription.md

 Google Cloud Speech-to-Text has inexpensive options for both Canadian English (`en-CA`) and Hong Kong Cantonese (`yue-Hant-HK`)&mdash;it was used to produce an initial transcript, with the aim of expediting the orthographic transcription process.
 Anecdotally, it worked better for English than Cantonese.

-Of the available options, synchronous speech recognition with short audio files was desirable from an ethics perspective, as it allowed for the files remain in local storage, and were only be sent to the cloud for processing (and not logged by Google).
+Of the available options, synchronous speech recognition with short audio files was desirable from an ethics perspective, as it allowed for the files remain in local storage rather than cloud storage.
+The files were sent to the cloud for processing, but were not logged by Google.

 To use this option, the audio files were first segmented into short chunks.
 This was done in Praat, by extracting the participant channel (`Convert - Extract one channel...`), marking silences (`Annotate - To TextGrid (silences)`), and manually adding and correcting such that individual chunks were under 15 seconds in length.
 This was done to facilitate subsequent manual correction.
 No attention was paid to constituents at this point, unless they coincided with a silence, pause, or breath.